CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

 Azure Firewall Premium is a next-generation firewall with capabilities that are required for highly sensitive and regulated environments.
 It includes the following features:

-- **TLS Inspection** - decrypts outbound traffic, processes the data, then encrypts the data and sends it to the destination.
+- **TLS Inspection:** decrypts outbound traffic, processes the data, then encrypts the data and sends it to the destination.
-- **IDPS** - A network intrusion detection and prevention system (IDPS) allows you to monitor network activities for malicious activity, log information about this activity, report it, and optionally attempt to block it.
+- **IDPS:** A network intrusion detection and prevention system (IDPS) allows you to monitor network activities for malicious activity, log information about this activity, report it, and optionally attempt to block it.
-- **URL filtering** - extends Azure Firewall’s FQDN filtering capability to consider an entire URL.
+- **URL filtering:** extends Azure Firewall’s FQDN filtering capability to consider an entire URL.
 For example, `www.contoso.com/a/c` instead of `www.contoso.com`.
-- **Web categories** - Administrators can allow or deny user access to website categories such as gambling websites, social media websites, and others.
+- **Web categories:** Administrators can allow or deny user access to website categories such as gambling websites, social media websites, and others.
 For more information, see `https://learn.microsoft.com/en-us/azure/firewall/premium-features`

 ## Lab Objectives